Sabin-Rana/enterprise-aws-3tier-architecture/README.md

-# ENTERPRISE AWS 3-TIER ARCHITECTURE
+# Enterprise AWS 3-Tier Architecture - Terraform Implementation
+*Comprehensive Infrastructure as Code with Zero-Cost Validation*

 Part of the "$0 Cloud Validation" series - Enterprise cloud architecture designed and validated without any cost.